Blog > Articles

 • Plenity - capsules filled with hydrogel particles and swallowed prior to meals in order to absorb water and occupy space in the stomach, leading to reduced food intake.
 Plenity is indicated for patients with a BMI of 25-40 kg/m2.
 Plenity can be purchased through the manufacturer’s website for $98 per month for qualifying patients.

-If you’re interested in seeking medical care for weight management and working with experts to develop a personalized weight loss plan, give FORM a try!
-Our insurance-covered medical weight loss program uses tools like nutrition, physical activity, mindset shifts, and FDA-approved medication, if appropriate, as parts of a comprehensive weight loss program to help you lose weight and improve your health.
+If you’re interested in seeking medical care for weight management and working with experts to develop a personalized weight loss plan, give Form Health a try!
+Our insurance-covered medical weight loss program uses tools like behavioral health, nutrition, physical activity, and FDA-approved medication, if appropriate, as parts of a comprehensive weight loss program to help you lose weight and improve your health.

 Plenity is a registered trademark of Gelesis, Inc.